mnot/I-D/for-the-users/draft.md

 to be carefully examined, and avoided when there are alternate means of achieving the desired goals.
 If they cannot be, these choices and reasoning SHOULD be carefully documented.

-For example, IPv6 {{RFC2460}} identifies each client with a unique address -- even though this provides a way to track end user activity and helps identify them -- because it is technically necessary to provide networking (and despite this, there are mechanisms like {{RFC4941}} to mitigate this effect, for those users who desire it).
+For example, IPv6 {{RFC2460}} can be used to assign a client with a unique address prefix -- even though this provides a way to track end user activity and helps identify them -- because it is technically necessary to provide networking (and despite this, there are mechanisms like
+{{RFC4941}} to mitigate this effect, for those users who desire it).

 Finally, this requirement only comes into force when an explicit conflict between the interests of end users and other relevant parties is encountered (e.g., by being brought up in the Working